runtimeverification/wasm-semantics/data.md

 ```

 `#get` looks up a key in a map, defaulting to 0 if the map does not contain the key.
-`#set` sets a key in a map, defaulting to 0 if the value is 0.
+`#set` sets a key in a map, removing the key if the value is 0.

 ```k
     syntax Int     ::= #get (ByteMap , Int     ) [function, smtlib(mapGet)]